Real-time stock price dashboard using QuestDB, Python and Plotly

 In this tutorial, we've learned how to schedule tasks in Python, store data in QuestDB, and create beautiful dashboards using Plotly and Dash.
 Although we won't start trading just right now; this tutorial demonstrated well how to combine these separately powerful tools and software to create something bigger and more useful.
 Thank you for your attention!

 If you like this content, we'd love to know your thoughts!
-Feel free to share your feedback or come and say hello in the QuestDB Community Slack.
+Feel free to share your feedback or come and say hello in our community forums.